If seeing is believing, watching video replays of your customers interacting with your forms should be all you need to

 Just to try and prove some level of impartiality, however, there is one area that session replay can deliver that other tools may not be able to.
 It’s that “aha” moment.
 You’ve used other analytics tools to identify your problem field with a high abandonment rate.
 You’ve tested your form to death but you can’t quite work out what’s driving dropout.
 A relevant session replay may give you the insight to determine that it is your formatting / validation / microcopy / error messages that is the crucial factor in user frustration and abandonment.
 It is this revelation about usability that is session replay’s strength.

-Form analytics tools track and log user behaviour within online forms and checkouts and visualise that data in user-friendly formats to provide insights into such metrics as form abandonment, time taken and field returns / corrections.
+Form analytics tools track and log user behaviour within online forms and checkouts and visualise that data in user-friendly formats to provide insights into such metrics as form abandonment tracking, time taken and field returns / corrections.
 They provide in-depth qualitative data to reveal user behaviour patterns with the goal of providing enough information to change and optimize those web forms.

 The big picture difference is that form analytics tools aggregate behavioural data to provide insight quickly rather than relying on a “one at a time” analysis.